-Children's Health Insurance Program Reauthorization Act (CHIPRA).
+CHIPRA.
 CHIPRA was signed into law on February 2, 2009, extending the previous SCHIP program.
-As part of the Affordable Care Act of 2010 (ACA), CHIP has been extended through 2019 and funding has been extended through 2015, which is two additional years beyond the original CHIPRA Act.
+As part of the ACA, CHIP has been extended through 2019 and funding has been extended through 2015, which is two additional years beyond the original CHIPRA Act.
 By expanding state options to find and enroll eligible children through "express lane eligibility" and "auto enrollment," CHIPRA has presented MAXIMUS with an opportunity to expand our partnerships with states for the administration of CHIP programs.

 Work Programme in the United Kingdom.
-The Work Programme, part of the new Coalition government's austerity and debt reduction measures, is a new government-sponsored welfare-to-work model that consolidates several existing employment programs into a single comprehensive back-to-work program in an effort to achieve higher quality, longer-term and sustainable employment outcomes for job seekers in the United Kingdom.
-MAXIMUS previously performed work under the Flexible New Deal.
-In 2010, the Department of Work and Pensions notified all FND vendors and vendors under several other welfare-to-work programs that all current contracts will expire on June 30, 2011 and that vendors may bid for a spot on a contract vehicle called the Buying Framework for the new Work Programme.
-Vendors who successfully bid to be a qualified vendor on the Buying Framework will then be eligible to bid for the estimated 11 regions throughout the United Kingdom, where it is expected that these 11 regions will be served by three to eight vendor organizations in each region.
+The Work Programme, part of the Coalition government's debt reduction measures, is a government-sponsored welfare-to-work model that consolidates several existing employment programs into a single comprehensive back-to-work program in an effort to achieve higher quality, longer-term and sustainable employment outcomes for job seekers in the United Kingdom.
+The Work Programme presented new opportunities for MAXIMUS and the Company has been delivering employment services throughout Thames Valley, Hampshire and the Isle of Wight and West London since June 2011.